 - An enterprise authentication mechanism

 Ideally, this will be a WebISO or SSO system such as Pubcookie.
 The minimal requirement is for the web server to be able to authenticate browser users and supply their identity to the Handle Server.

-- An enterprise directory service
+- An enterprise attribute store